TUE-4EM30/SC4ME_OOP/slides/questions.md

 ## Question 3
 #### &nbsp;
-### Implement a "sense" trait for the creature.
+### Implement a *sense* trait for the creature.

 ::left::

- - Based on the youtube video on the slides.
-Implement a "sense" trait for the creature.
- - Explain the reasoning behind your implementation.
- - Design a `question3.toml` scenario that shows an interesting simulation to demonstrate this trait.
- - Make sure the "sense" circle is visualized in the simulation.
+- A creature can sense its surrounding in a (mutating) radius.
+- The creature responds to the sense:
+    - Goes directly to food.
+    - Runs away from too large creatures (predators).
+- The energy required to sense scales with the sensing radius.

 ::right::

 <!-- misschien een toevoegen met de circles on the creatures heen? -->